henrikmotzkus/AutomationDemo/README.md

     TODO

 ### 7.2.3 (Step 7) Managed applications
 A managed app is a offering you can make on the Azure marketplace.
+You as a company can offer your software solution a managed service provider.
+Potential customer can deploy your solution in their subscription by a click.

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview